 For more on New Ulm, see Where the Germans are.

 Schell Brewery tours: The gift shop and grounds are open daily year-round.
-From September through May, tours are given Friday through Sunday (no Sunday tours January-March).
+From November through Memorial Day weekend, tours are given Friday through Sunday (no Sunday tours January-March).
 Tours are given daily from Memorial Day to Labor Day.
 Cost is $5; bring your ID.

 Dining: On Minnesota Avenue downtown, Lola American Bistro serves sandwiches, salads, soups, pasta and dinner entrees.